material-components/material-components-web/packages/mdc-snackbar/README.md

 ### Dismiss Icon

 A dedicated dismiss icon is optional, but **strongly** recommended.
-If the snackbar gets permanently "stuck" on the screen for any reason (e.g., #1398), the user should be able to manually dismiss it.
+If the snackbar gets permanently "stuck" on the screen for any reason (e.g., #1398), the user needs to be able to manually dismiss it.

 ### Dismiss Key

-When one of the snackbar's subelements has focus (e.g., the action button or dismiss icon), pressing the <kbd>ESC</kbd> key dismisses the snackbar.
+Pressing the <kbd>ESC</kbd> key while one of the snackbar's subelements has focus (e.g., the action button) will dismiss the snackbar.

 ### No JS Ripples